YorkEngSoc/intro-to-kicad/README.md

-├── Example Project/     # Completed project files for reference ├── Libraries/           # Symbol and footprint libraries ├── Pictures/            # Images for documentation ├── intro-to-kicad-backups/ # Backup files for the project
+├── Example Project/     # Completed project files for reference ├── Libraries/           # Symbol and footprint libraries ├── Pictures/            # Images for documentation
 ```

 ## Prerequisites